Actindo-AG/Documentation/Tradebyte/Integration/01_ManageTradebyteConnection.md

 - A Tradebyte account has been created.
 - The *Tradebyte Integration* plugin has been installed.

-> [Info] For the *Omni-Channel* module version 4.1.0 or higher, the *Tradebyte Integration* plugin is required in at least version 1.2.0.

 #### Procedure

 *Omni-Channel > Settings > Tab CONNECTIONS*